RoadieHQ/marketing-site/content/backstage/plugins/sonarqube.md

           headers:
             Authorization: Basic ${SONARCLOUD_AUTH}

-  - intro: Add the proxy config for SonarQube
+  - intro: Add the proxy config for SonarQube (auth token is read from the environment variables)
     language: YAML
     code: |
       proxy: